 - Scroll down to “Section C”.
 This is the part where CPF computes the latest amount you can invest using CPF Investment Scheme.

-How to Start Investing Using Your CPF?
+How to Start to Invest Your CPF?

 Below are the steps to go about starting your CPF investment;